-Last year was the first year we ever made pear butter, and it was the first time I ever ate pear butter, which I discovered is delicious.
-I especially like a couple tablespoons added to a bowl of oatmeal.
+In 2011, I made pear butter for the first time, even though I had never eaten pear butter.
+Luckily, I loved it.
+I especially like to add a couple tablespoons to a bowl of oatmeal.
 In fact, I’m not a big fan of jams and butters on toast or biscuits, so the vast majority of our canned fruits find themselves in oatmeal or yogurt.

 6 to 7 pounds pears